MrWolfZ/Conqueror/recipes/cqs/advanced/exposing-via-http/README.md

 As you can see, this is a completely normal controller, but it uses the helper class `HttpCommandExecutor` to execute the command (for queries you would use the `HttpQueryExecutor`).

-> You probably also want to remove the `HttpCommand` attribute from the command, since otherwise it will be exposed via **Conqueror**'s controller as well as your own.
+> You probably also want to remove the `HttpCommand` attribute from the command, since otherwise it will be exposed via **Conqueror**'s dynamic controller as well as your own.

 And that concludes this recipe for exposing your commands and queries via HTTP with **Conqueror.CQS**.
 In summary, you need to do the following: